Philadelphia 76ers Team Salary

 - Ben Falk — Vice President of Basketball Strategy

-- 2016 — Have the right to swap first-rounders with Sacramento Kings, provided the Sacramento pick isn’t sent to Chicago Bulls (Nik Stauskas).
+- 2017 — Have the right to swap first-rounders with Sacramento Kings (Nik Stauskas), provided the Kings’ pick is in the top-10.

 - 2017 — Owe second-rounder to New Orleans Pelicans (Ish Smith).